nexpy/nexpy/doc/source/pythongui.rst

 **Show Link**
     Selects the field or group to which the selected item is linked, if it is an NXlink object, *i.e.*, shown with a link icon.
+If the link is external, the linked file is automatically opened and the linked object is selected.

 **Set Signal**
     Sets the plottable signal either to the selected field or to any field